 Pressure Sensitivity: The Soul of Digital Drawing

-Pressure sensitivity is measured in “levels.”
-These levels determine how many different degrees of pressure the tablet can recognize between the lightest touch and the hardest press.
+Pressure sensitivity, measured in “levels,” indicates how many distinct degrees of pressure the tablet can detect.
+This ranges from the lightest touch to the hardest press.

-- Entry-Level (2,048 levels): This is a great starting point for beginners and provides enough nuance for most graphic design tasks.
+- Entry-Level (2,048 levels): Suitable for beginners, offering sufficient nuance for most graphic design tasks.

-- Professional-Grade (4,096 to 8,192+ levels): For professional illustrators and digital painters, the higher sensitivity offers incredibly subtle control over line thickness, color blending, and opacity, resulting in a more organic and expressive final piece.
+- Professional-Grade (4,096 to 8,192+ levels): Provides incredibly subtle control over line thickness, color blending, and opacity, essential for professional illustrators and digital painters seeking organic and expressive results.

 Most modern tablets from reputable brands now offer at least 4,096 levels, which is more than sufficient for high-quality professional work.